On local weak limit and subgraph counts for sparse random graphs: Local weak limit and subgraph counts

 The above theorem provides a sufficient condition for the continuous but not necessarily bounded function $f_H :(\mathcal{G}_*, d_{loc}) \to \mathbb{R}$ defined by $f_H(G, v)= \emb'(H, G, v)$ to satisfy (\ref{eq.measureconv}).
-It is easy to construct weakly convergent sequences for which (\ref{eq.degmoment})-(\ref{eq.embconv}) fail to hold: \begin{example} Let $G_n$ be as in Theorem~\ref{thm.gencounts} and assume $|V(G_n)|= n$.
-Let $G'_n$ be obtained by merging edges of a clique on a subset $S_n$ of $G_n$.
-If $|S_n| = \Omega(n^{1/h})$ and $|S_n| = o(n)$ then $G_n' \weaklyto G^*$, but (\ref{eq.degmoment}) -- (\ref{eq.embconv}) do not hold for $G_n'$. \end{example} The proof of the theorem is given in Section~\ref{sec.gencounts.proof}.
-It follows from the next basic but not widely known result of Sidorenko \cite{sidorenko1994}. \begin{theorem}{(Sidorenko, 1994)} Let $H$ be a connected graph on $h$ vertices.
+It is easy to construct weakly convergent sequences for which (\ref{eq.degmoment})-(\ref{eq.embconv}) fail to hold: \begin{example} Let $(G_n,v^*_n)$ be as in Theorem~\ref{thm.gencounts} and assume $|V(G_n)|= n$.
+Let $(G'_n, v^*_n)$ be obtained by merging edges of a clique on a subset $S_n$ of $G_n$.
+If $|S_n| = \Omega(n^{1/h})$ and $|S_n| = o(n)$ then $(G_n',v^*_n) \weaklyto G^*$, but (\ref{eq.degmoment})--(\ref{eq.embconv}) do not hold for $G_n'$. \end{example} The proof of this theorem follows from the next basic but not widely known result of Sidorenko \cite{sidorenko1994}. \begin{theorem}{(Sidorenko, 1994)} Let $H$ be a connected graph on $h$ vertices.
 Then for any graph $G$

 \end{theorem} Here $\hom(H, G)$ is the number of homomorphisms from $H$ to $G$ and $K_{1, s}$ is the complete bipartite graph with part sizes $1$ and $s$.
-A special case for $H$ path has been rediscovered in \cite{fiolgarriga2012}, see also \cite{csikvarilin2013}.
+A special case where $H$ is a path has been rediscovered in \cite{fiolgarriga2012}, see also \cite{csikvarilin2013}.

 Below, in Section~\ref{sec.applications}, we restate Theorem~\ref{thm.gencounts} in a random setting and demonstrate how it implies general results on network statistics expressible through subgraph counts such as the clustering and assortativity coefficients.